Trees and treelike structures in dense digraphs: Auxiliary concepts and results

 Note that distinct trees in a tree-partition~\calp\ share at most one vertex; moreover, if~\calp\ contains at least 2~trees, then each tree has at least one vertex in common with some other tree in~\calp.
-We omit the proof of the next lemma as a straightforward exercise.
+The following lemma shows that any tree admits a tree-partition into two subtrees which splits a given set of vertices somewhat evenly.